 - Cool on the baking sheet for 5 minutes before transferring to a cooling rack to cool completely.

 - Makes 14 3-inch cookies.
 This amount was obtained using an Ateco 827 tip with a .63-inch opening, piped into 2 1/2-inch rosettes.
 You can get a larger quantity using slightly smaller diameter tips or when the dough is sliced into smaller diameter rounds.
-Keep in mind, the smaller and thinner you cut the cookie dough, the less baking time it requires.
+Keep in mind that the smaller and thinner you cut the cookie dough, the less baking time it requires.

 Notes: